When Should Homebuyers Work With a Mortgage Broker?

 Mortgage brokers put simply, are middlemen who serve as liaisons between borrowers and lenders.
 They gather all your documentation and paperwork, and they use their lender connections to shop around on your behalf — at a fee, of course.

-Though the use of mortgage brokers has waned over the last decade, many homebuyers are considering this route once again due to the unique value it can offer — particularly for those who are self-employed, have non-W2 income or are dealing with bad credit.
+Though the use of mortgage brokers has waned over the last decade, many homebuyers are considering this route once again due to the unique value it can offer — particularly for those who are self-employed, have no W2 income, or are dealing with bad credit.

 What Does a Mortgage Broker Do?